Sandpoint Online Logo

 The Full-Day Grand Circumnavigation

-Now it is on to the Clark Fork River delta, rich in wildlife and best accessed at the Johnson Creek Boat Launch a few miles west now of the town of Clark Fork, where you'll cross the river to begin travelling west.
+Clark Fork River Delta, rich in wildlife, is best accessed from either the Clark Fork Delta and Drift Yard on the north side of the river or at the Johnson Creek Access Area on the south side, a few miles west of the town of Clark Fork.
+There you'll cross the river and begin traveling west.
 Johnson Creek is a great place to launch a boat for an exploration of the channels and sloughs that make up the delta.
 Here also you can cruise the shores below the magnificent Monarch Mountains, which plunge abruptly into the deepest waters of the lake with scattered vest-pocket beaches reachable only by water.

-You'll depart the High Drive at the southern tip of the lake, where a pair of the finest lake accoutrements lie: the lake community of Bayview, and sprawling Farragut State Park (683-2425) next door.
+You'll depart the High Drive at the southern tip of the lake, where a pair of the finest lake accoutrements lie: the lake community of Bayview, and sprawling Farragut State Park (208-683-2425) next door.
 Bayview has restaurants, resorts and other amenities with in-your-face lake and mountain beauty.
-Farragut is largest and most popular park on the lake, with excellent facilities for camping, hiking, biking, swimming and fishing.
+Farragut is the largest and most popular park on the lake, with excellent facilities for camping, hiking, biking, swimming and fishing.

 Contents of this site are COPYRIGHT © Keokee Co.Publishing, Inc. All rights reserved.
 Click here to contact us.